Animecointeam/Animecoin/README.md

 0.10 upcoming features
 ---------------------
 - Parallelized block syncing (testing).
-- Fee Control Features and transaction priorities according to bitcoin upstream (testing).
+- Fee Control Features and transaction priorities according to bitcoin upstream (implemented).
-- libsecp256k1 integration (testing).
+- libsecp256k1 integration (ongoing).
 - Improved application design, including animecoin-tx and consensus library (implemented).
-- Many security and RPC improvements for smoother integration of applications (implemented).
+- Many security and RPC improvements for smoother integration of applications (ongoing).
 - A soft fork akin to BIP-0065 (implemented, awaiting activation).
 - A user interface for multisig capabilities (in progress).
-- Graphical inteface for the list of peers (implemented).
 - getwork will be removed following bitcoin upstream, this may break certain antique mining software (implemented).
 - Deprecated option -tor will be removed, use -onion instead (implemented)!
 - SOCKS4 support will be removed (implemented).